 This question came from a reader, but unfortunately we could not verify a response.
 We doubt it is allowed and never saw anybody swimming here in the Oder River, however be advised that there were some fatalities where people got into the water and drowned.
 So better don‘t.

 Wroclaw is part of the Lower Silesia Region in Poland.
 In Polish language the name is Dolnośląskie.

-The cheapest option is the public bus which costs 3,40 PLN (June 2020, around 0,75 EUR) – but it will take you around 40 minutes.
-The express bus takes only 30 minutes but will cost you 10 PLN.
+The cheapest option is the public bus which costs 4,60 PLN (January 2023, around 1 EUR) – but it will take you around 40 minutes.
+The express bus no longer operates since 2020.
 The fastest option is car, taxi or ridesharing app, more information about the cost and all options to get from Wroclaw Airport to the city is available here.

 Wroclaw is a Polish city since 1945.
 During the Potsdam Conference the winners of the Second World War decided that Poland will shift westwards.

 Of course there are multiple answers to that question.
 Check out our special coffee section with the most amazing cafes in Wroclaw here.